-Where the FOT assessment is not successful, LAA will not be able to progress further applications for that type, unless the aircraft has been modified in a way that is likely to address the previously determined shortfalls.
+Where the FOT assessment is not successful, LAA will not be able to progress further applications for that type.
 LAA will assist wherever possible with IFR applications, however owners should realise at the outset that this is not a 'rubber-stamping' exercise and that not all types and not all examples of each type are suitable candidates for IFR operation.